mrchrisneal/DashPad/docs/web/quick-start.md

 docker compose up -d
 ```

 Docker will now pull (or use the local) image, create the container, and start the DashPad-Web service in the background.
-If you included the volumes section, it will also create a dashpad-data directory in the same folder to store SSL certificate data.
+If you included the volumes section, it will also create a dashpad-web directory in the same folder to store SSL certificate data.

 ## Step 4: Access Your Dashboard

 Once the container is running, open your web browser and navigate to:

 `http://<your_docker_host_ip>:5240`

-### TODO: Update port numbers

 You will be prompted for a username and password.
 Use the credentials you specified in the `docker-compose.yml` file.